-When I finished my analysis on my favourite wireless mice, (you can read that here), it felt like the natural thing to do next, was cover the keyboards, because when you’ve eliminated that mouse cable, the keyboard cable is your next enemy, and my favourite variety: the mechanical kind, so here we are.
+When I finished my analysis on my favorite wireless mice, (you can read that here), it felt like the natural thing to do next, was cover the keyboards, because when you've eliminated that mouse cable, the keyboard cable is your next enemy, and my favorite variety: the mechanical kind, so here we are.

 Ultimately all these boards are mechanical, so they're going to have that feeling your used too, the one we've all come to love, but wireless introduces battery, which I feel comfortable accepting with a mouse for example, because QI charging has stepped in to negate that issue, but when it comes to keyboard, what is there?
 You're going to have to plug it in, which for me leaves a sour taste.